CS45-FortyFive/FortyFive-Robot_ws/README.md

 $ roslaunch fortyfive_robot_navigation fortyfive_robot_navigation.launch map_file:=$HOME/map.yaml
 ```

-Press 2D Nav Goal in the menu of RViz, a very large green arrow appears.
+Press 2D Pose Estimate in the menu of RViz, a very large green arrow appears.
 This green arrow is a marker that can specify the destination of the robot.
 The root of the arrow is the x and y position of the robot, and the orientation pointed by the arrow is the theta direction of the robot.
 Click this arrow at the position where the robot will move, and drag it to set the orientation like the instruction below.

 ![Gif of Navigation Position](https://github.com/sasmazonur/Capstone_Pictures_Gifs/blob/master/images_videos/pos_estimate.gif)